How to Choose the best Softbox for you!

-Larger softboxes work well for portraiture photography or large areas as they produce softer lighting with more gradual transitions between light and shadow.
-Large soft light sources also make skin blemishes less apparent, making them an ideal modifier for general portraiture as they produce a quality of light that will flatter pretty much anyone.
-Larger softboxes are also great for photographing full-length body shots, as well as for photographing larger groups, as larger softboxes will spread light over a wider area.
+Larger softboxes work well for portraiture photography or large areas as they offer more gradual transitions between light and shadow and also make skin blemishes less apparent, making them an ideal modifier as they produce a quality of light that will flatter pretty much anyone.
+Larger softboxes are also great for full-length body shots, as well as for larger groups as they reduce the risk of light fall-off being visible partway through the image and legs being underexposed.

-The most common use size of softbox is 90cm Easy Open Softbox (1-2 peoples) and the largest size (which is suitable for larger group) is 170cm
+The most common use size of softbox is 90cm Easy Open Softbox (good for around 1-2 people) which is around a middle size and great for many different shooting options, while the largest size of Octabox (suitable for larger groups) is 170cm.

-Smaller softboxes work well for product photography or macro shots as they produce more contrasty lighting, whilst still reducing specular highlights.
-Smaller softboxes, also work well for more dramatic and low-key portraiture as you will get more contrast on your subject compared to a larger softbox.
+Smaller softboxes work well for product photography or macro shots as they produce more contrasting lighting, whilst still reducing specular highlights.
+Smaller softboxes also work well for more dramatic and low-key portraiture as you will get more contrast on your subject compared to a larger softbox.

 We sell a range of smaller and medium sized softboxes such as our 65cm Softbox and our 60x90cm Easy open softbox.

-In conclusion, it’s generally useful to have a selection of softboxes to enable you to achieve a variety of different looks.
+It’s generally useful to have a selection of different sized softboxes to enable you to achieve a variety of different looks.
 In addition to the physical size of your softbox, distance of the softbox from your subject will affect how your lighting looks.
 The closer your softbox is to your subject, the quicker the light falls off, and the further your light is from your subject, the less dramatic the light fall off is.

 2. Shape